CONSULTANT PLASTIC SURGEON

 Calcium hydroxylapatite is found naturally in human bones and is a mineral-like compound.
 It's often used to:

-• Enhance fullness of the cheeks and other facial contours.
+Enhance the fullness of the cheeks and other facial contours.

 Hyaluronic acid